Lorti/manu.ninja/src/pages/2018-12-24-scaffolding-a-progressive-web-app-using-vue-cli-3/index.md

 ### Option 2: Provide a function to the `configureWebpack` property

-If you want to have more fine-grined control you can assign a function to the `configureWebpack` property.
+If you want to have more control you can assign a function to the `configureWebpack` property.
 It receives a `config` argument which you can mutate directly.
 This allows you to have different configurations for development and production builds.

 ```js
 module.exports = {